Nas: Early life

 Nasir bin Olu Dara Jones was born in the Brooklyn borough of New York City on September 14, 1973, to African American parents.
 His father, Olu Dara (born Charles Jones III), is a jazz and blues musician from Mississippi.
 His mother, Fannie Ann (née Little; 1941–2002) was a U.S. Postal Service worker from North Carolina.
 He has a brother, Jabari Fret, who raps under the name Jungle and is a member of hip-hop group Bravehearts.
 His father adopted the name "Olu Dara" from the Yoruba people.
 "Nasir" is an Arabic name meaning "helper and protector", while "bin" means "son of" in Arabic.
 He is a cousin of actors Yara Shahidi and Sayeed Shahidi.

-As a young child, Nas and his family relocated to the Queensbridge housing project of the Long Island City community area in the borough of Queens.
+As a young child, Nas and his family relocated to the Queensbridge Houses of the Long Island City community area in the borough of Queens.
 His neighbor, Willie "Ill Will" Graham, influenced his interest in hip-hop by playing him records.
 His parents divorced in 1985, and he dropped out of school after the eighth grade.
 He educated himself about African culture through the Five-Percent Nation (a splinter group of the Nation of Islam) and the Nuwaubian Nation.
 In his early years, he played the trumpet and began writing his own rhymes.